plexey/graphql-relay-server/README.md

 ## Populate Tables

 This project includes mocking utilities to help populate the tables with some data.

 These utilities can be viewed under `src/mock/dbData.ts`.

-Run the following script to populate the tables with some mock data:
+Run the following command to populate the tables with some mock data:

 ```bash
 npm run db:populate-tables